This topic contains information about discontinued platforms and databases, and the changes in the default email distribution list and SSH clients.

-Version 8.9.02 of BMC Network Automation uses a few updated cryptographic libraries for enhanced security.
-As a result, BMC Network Automation cannot support the use of older versions of a few SSH clients, such as, Putty and OpenSSH.
-Instead, you can use the following SSH clients to connect to the BMC Network Automation SSH proxy server:
+Tthe product uses a few updated cryptographic libraries for enhanced security.
+As a result, the product cannot support the use of older versions of a few SSH clients, such as, Putty and OpenSSH.
+Instead, you can use the following SSH clients to connect to the SSH proxy server:

 - (Windows) Bitvise SSH

 - (Linux) OpenSSH_6.4p1, OpenSSL 1.0.1e-fips

 Last updated date for the canned Common Vulnerability Reporting Framework (CVRF) files

 TrueSight Network Automation is shipped with a canned set of security vulnerabilities that are derived from Cisco's Common Vulnerability Reporting Framework (CVRF) advisory repository.
 These vulnerabilities are a snapshot of the available CVRF files that are captured prior to the product release date.
 All advisories published by Cisco in CVRF format are included.
 Note that Cisco updates their advisories frequently.
 Therefore, BMC recommends that you import the updates regularly to keep the database current.
 TrueSight Network Automation does not update security vulnerabilities during the software upgrade process.

 The CVRF database shipped with the product version 8.9.02 is current as of August 16, 2017, with version 8.9.01 is current as of February 7, 2017, and with version 8.9.00 is current as of August 30, 2016.